alekseyl/nested_select/README.md

 RAM ratio improvements x15.002820281285949 on total_allocated objects
 ```

-**100 courses**, this is kinda a synthetic example (there is no UI for multiple courses display with their structure)
+**100 courses**, this is kinda a synthetic example since there is no UI for multiple courses display together with their structures.
-on the real prod data, but the bigger than needed collection (x7 faster):
+It executed against the real production data. (nested select serves x7 faster):

 ```
 irb(main):280:0> compare_nested_select(ids, 100)